kalvingarcia/ttrpg-handbook/docs/classes/artificer/index.md

 * Any two simple weapons of your choice,
 * A light crossbow,
-* Your choice of studded leather Armor or scale mail,
+* Your choice of studded leather armor or scale mail,
 * Thieves' tools and a dundeoneer's pack.

 **Artificer Table:**